Loara/HDLNext/doc/expr.md

     A.fld;  //access field fld of A

-Not only struct, but also every entity of type `logic` (or array of `logic`, array of arrays of `logic` and so on) have accessible fields.
-At the moment the only accessible field for them is `not` that returns its logic negation:

-    a = "1011X";
-    b = a.not;  //b has type [5]logic and it is equal to "0100X"

 ### logical ports
 You can use logical ports `$and`, `$or`, `$nand`, `$nor`, `$xor`, `$xnor` as follows: